niwong/niwong/README.md

 # Howzit, builders 🤙🏼

-I'm an experienced Full-Stack Developer and User Interface Designer studying at UC Berkeley.
-I'm an aspiring founder passionate about improving elderly care, leveraging entrepreneurship to uplift his local community, and increasing representation for native Hawaiians in technology.
+I'm an experienced Full-Stack Developer and User Interface Designer now transitioning into a product role at Paragon @useparagon.
+I'm an aspiring founder passionate about improving elderly care, leveraging entrepreneurship to uplift my local community, and increasing representation for native Hawaiians in technology.

 I want to help build the future of Hawaiʻi and the world.
-Here's where I'm building now:
+Here's what I've been building:

+- 👨🏻‍💻 PM helping dev teams deliver integrations more efficiently at [@useparagon](https://useparagon.com)
-- 🛠 Engineeing & Developer Advocacy at [@PauboxHQ](https://www.paubox.com/)
+- 🛠 Ex-Engineeing & Developer Advocacy at [@PauboxHQ](https://www.paubox.com/) encrypting communication in healthcare.
-- 🐻 Computer Science + Entrepreneurship + Ethics at UC Berkeley '22?
+- 🐻 Computer Science + Data Science + Entrepreneurship at UC Berkeley.
 Go Bears!
-- 🌍 Project Lead writing code for social good with [@CalBlueprint](https://calblueprint.org/)
+- 🌍 Project Lead writing code for nonprofits with [@CalBlueprint](https://calblueprint.org/)

 My larger codebase contributions tend to be on private repositories and projects, but feel free to find me on [Twitter](https://www.twitter.com/nickwongio) if you'd like to hear and chat about my work.
 Also, checkout my [conference presentation](https://www.youtube.com/watch?v=4ia21ZmHJKA) at Paubox's digital health conference talking about leveraging APIs to combat the spread of COVID19.
 Lastly, feel free to view my public repos documenting my web dev experimentation in high school.